tfausak/tfausak.github.io/_posts/2017-11-15-2017-state-of-haskell-survey-results.md

 A common thread in these answers was finishing a Haskell project and moving on to something else.
 Sometimes that meant completing a school assignment where the next thing was in a different language.
-Other times it meant wrapping up a project and decided that it wasn't worth it to keep using Haskell.
+Other times it meant wrapping up a project and deciding that it wasn't worth it to keep using Haskell.

 Another common response was a lack of support at work.
 Usually this meant that Haskell didn't make the short list of blessed languages.